resir014/resir014.github.io/_posts/2015/2015-11-08-the-ultimate-foobar2000-setup.md

 The default foobar2000 interface is fine, but unfortunately it lacks some pretty important features, like customizable playlist views, and, most importantly, [thumbnail toolbars]({{ site.baseurl }}/public/images/blog/2015/the-ultimate-foobar2000-setup/2015-11-07_00-03-28.png)[^fn-thumbbars].

 When I started transitioning to foobar2000, a friend of mine recommended that I use [Columns UI](http://yuo.be/columns.php), and I loved it at first sight.
-It improves much of foobar2000's user experience, and it also adds [that thing]({{ site.baseurl }}/public/images/blog/2015/the-ultimate-foobar2000-setup/2015-11-07_00-03-28.png)[^fn-thumbbars] to your taskbar, without any additional components needed.
+It improves much of foobar2000's user experience, and it also adds thumbnail toolbars to your taskbar, without any additional components needed.
 Talk about a multi-purpose UI kit.

 After you've finished installing Columns UI and set it as your default UI, you will be presented with this screen.